AdobeDocs/experience-manager-65.pt-BR/help/sites-developing/getting-started.md

 ---
 title: Introdução ao desenvolvimento do AEM Sites - Tutorial de WKND
 seo-title: Getting Started Developing AEM Sites - WKND Tutorial
-description: Novo no desenvolvimento de AEM?
-Precisa de um revisor sobre as práticas recomendadas?
-Este é o lugar para começar!
-O objetivo deste tutorial de várias partes é ensinar um desenvolvedor novo a AEM como implementar um site no AEM usando os padrões e tecnologias mais recentes.
+description: Novo no desenvolvimento no AEM?
+Precisa revisar as práticas recomendadas?
+Este é o lugar para começar.
+A meta deste tutorial de várias partes é ensinar a um desenvolvedor novo no AEM como implementar um site no AEM usando os padrões e tecnologias mais recentes.
 seo-description: New to developing AEM?
 Need a refresher on best practices?
 This is the place to start!
 The goal for this multi-part tutorial is to teach a developer who is new to AEM how to implement a website in AEM using the latest standards and technologies.
 uuid: 12861ca8-b5b9-404e-9788-9d13aa7c5a68
 contentOwner: User